 Remember to maintain the perspective you have grown and found strength in it.
 Just because you are reunited, it does not mean your child has come home after years and years of being lost.
 Continue to have faith in your decision and confidence in the adoptive parents that raised the child you placed.
 Seek to understand your new place in this child’s life and how, together, your love for each other and those around you can be multiplied.

 So, what is it like to be a birth mother?
 It’s hard.
+There are no words that can truly define what it is like.
 I may not be a birth mother, but I know a pretty great one: my birth mother.
 Having the opportunity to speak with her about all the firsts she experienced made me appreciate even more the sacrifice she made for me and the depth of her love for my family.
 The reunion wasn’t necessary for me to have the respect I do for my birth mother.
 I couldn’t be more grateful, though, for the relationship and understanding we have grown to have for one another.
 Her strength, humility, and selflessness have inspired me to do better and be better every day.

 Courtney was adopted at 3 days old.
 Growing up in a home where adoption was discussed openly, she always had a passion for sharing her story.
 When she was 18, she reunited with both of her birth parents and continues to have a positive relationship with each of their families.
 She went on to earn a Bachelor of Arts in English with an emphasis in professional writing.
 Since then, sheâ€™s had the opportunity to create and edit content in areas such as fitness, health and wellness, financing, and adoption.
 When she isn’t behind a book, you can find her dancing in the living room with her 11 nieces, attempting to cook, and tending to her extensive collection of house plants.